Boosting the convergence of low-variance DSMC by GSIS: Numerical tests for the Poiseuille flow and thermal transpiration

 \section{Numerical tests for the Poiseuille flow and thermal transpiration}

-We validate the proposed LVDSMC-GSIS algorithm by 1D and 2D Poiseuille flows and thermal transpiration problems in both transitional and slip flow regimes.
-The efficiency of the LVDSMC-GSIS is assessed in the simulation of the Poiseuille flow when $\text{Kn}=0.01,~0.1,~1,~10$.
-The mechanisms of the acceleration effect are discussed in terms of the convergence rate to steady-state, the size of spetial cell and time step.
+We assess the accuracy and efficiency of GSIS-LVDSMC in the Poiseuille flow and thermal transpiration, from the continuum to free-molecular flow regimes.
+The mechanism of convergence-boosting is discussed in terms of the convergence rate, size cell, and time step.